Four trainees and four seats prove good things actually come in fours at single-office Druces.

 We want to see bright, creative minds join our expanding team.
-Druces values people skills and creativity as much as high marks and academic achievement.
-Trainee recruitment is an important process for Druces and we invest a lot of time and energy in the process as it gives us the opportunity to recruit individuals who we hope will grow with our firm and contribute to its ongoing development.
+Our firm values people skills and creativity as much as academic achievement; and trainee recruitment is an important process for the firm.
+We invest a lot of time and energy in the process as we are recruiting for the firm’s future, looking for dedicated and committed individuals who will contribute to our continuing success and develop rewarding careers.

-We want to recruit dedicated and committed individuals who want to contribute to the continuing success of Druces and develop extremely rewarding careers.
-Druces therefore will work with you and help you to become the most astute and commercial lawyer you can possibly be.
-As part of your development as a trainee within the firm, you will spend 4 x 6-month seats in the following practice areas; Real Estate; Litigation & Dispute Resolution; Private Client; and Corporate & Commercial.
+We will work with you and help you to become the most astute and commercial lawyer you can be.
+As part of your development, you will spend six-months in the following four practice areas.

 • Real Estate

 • Private Client